 - Glass bottles or other articles which may cause injury and/or be deemed offensive or dangerous

 - Sharp objects or anything which may be considered a security risk including knives, penknives, scissors, corkscrews, metal nail files, toy or replica guns.
+If such objects are found or declared they will be checked in and returned to you after your experience providing the item is legal in the UK

 - Intoxicating liquor